 All registered consignors are welcome to bring their items anytime during the time scheduled for general Consignor Drop-off.
 All consignors should be in line no later than 30 minutes before the end of check-in time.
-Consignors with 1-4 bins should expect to spend approximately an hour at Consignor Drop-Off.
-This time will vary completely on the length of the lines when you arrive and how many items people have.
-Consignors with 5+ ‘bins’ can sign up for a Drop-Off Appointment, however, if they are full or closed, you may also check your items in through the general Consignor Drop-Off lines (see below for more information).
-Typically the busiest time is at the beginning of Drop-off, but there are no guarantees!
-Last sale it was busiest over the lunch hour.
+Consignors with 1-4 bins may need to wait, as the time of drop off will depend on the length of the lines when you arrive and how many items people have.
+Consignors with 5+ bins can sign up for a drop-off appointment, however, if they are full or closed (or if you don’t prefer to schedule a time), you may also check your items in through the regular consignor drop-off lines shown below in orange.
+If you have registered for a drop-off appointment, arrive in the doors shown in blue.
+For large item drop off, see the area marked in red.

 First time consigning and wondering if you are a 5+ bin consignor?
 You’ll know you might be a 5+ bin Consignor because you can’t (even with difficulty) bring all of your items in without a helper, a large wheeled cart, or a several load drop-off.
 Use your best judgement!
 If you aren’t sure, go ahead and plan to use go through the general lines.

 What is a large item?
 Nursery furniture, bouncers, big toys, pack and plays, high-chairs, safety gates, ride-on toys, bikes.
 If you’ve shopped the sale before, it’s all of that stuff that is right by the sale entrance.
 Don’t worry – if you bring your item to the wrong place, we’ll help you make sure it gets to the right area.
 The point of the special large item drop off is to make it easier for you (no dragging big items with you in line) and easier for us (putting it on the floor approximately where it will end up post sale).
 Large items will be checked for working batteries and check proper tagging.

 - You will be asked to confirm your consignor number.